IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 .. highlight:: haskell
 .. _basic_playground_tutorial:

-Compiling and testing a Plutus App in the Plutus Playground
+Compiling and testing a Plutus app in the Plutus Playground
 ===========================================================

 The Plutus Playground consists of a code editor and a simulator.